jtheisen/squil/readme.md

 [Live demo of this prototype](https://squil.azurewebsites.net)

-If you have a database with proper foreign key constraints between the tables, you may want to check out how it looks in SQuiL.
+If you have a SQL Server database with proper foreign key constraints between the tables, you may want to check out how it looks in SQuiL.
 It's easy to install with the docker image, see the section below.

 If you are interested in the vision behind this prototype, I've written something about that and myself on a dedicated site: